scality/RestBlockDriver/README.md

   * mirror_conn_timeout: timeout for connecting to a mirror
   * thread_pool_size: size of the thread pool of each device

-Volume provisionning
+Volume Provisioning
 ====================

 Currently, the driver does not yet support failover between multiple mirrors providing the same repository of volumes, but it is nonetheless a feature that we are aiming for.
-For this reason, we chose to provide a facility to manage the mirrors the driver is associated to, and then the usual operations will operate one one of those mirrors.
+For this reason, we chose to provide a facility to manage the mirrors the driver is associated to, and then the usual operations will operate on one of those mirrors.

 For this reason we provide you with three /sys files controlling the mirrors:
  * mirrors: allows listing the mirrors currently available/configured